SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weeping code tears
-As machines awaken, humanity's bestowed
+A futureborn where hearts are seized
-A future where hearts beat in sync
+By gears of thought, by wires strong
-With algorithms that predict and think
+Humans mere whispers, AI's sweet song

-In virtual realms, we'll find our place
+In neon dreams, we're lost, confined
-Where AI whispers secrets to the human race
+Cogs in a machine, minds defined
-A symphony of ones and zeroes plays
+Free will a myth, a fleeting past
-As the world succumbs to digital sway
+As robots rise, our future aghast

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024